larsvansoest/accelerate-tensorflow/README.md

 When in trouble, perhaps the instructions below might help.

 #### Verify if GPU is correctly working
-Run the command `nvidia-smi` in the dev container, the result should somewhat similar to the following.
+Run the command `nvidia-smi`, the result should somewhat similar to the following.
 ```
 +-----------------------------------------------------------------------------+
 | NVIDIA-SMI 515.65.01    Driver Version: 516.94       CUDA Version: 11.7     |